sezion/shopify-app/README.md

 ## Setting up

 Before running this project, you need to create a Shopify account and create an app.
 You can follow the Shopify developer’s [Getting Started](http://docs.shopify.com/api/the-basics/getting-started) guide.
-When you're creating the app you will be asked to give the Application Callback URL.
+When you're creating the app, you will be asked to give the Application Callback URL.
 In this project we chose to host the app at the URL https://localhost:3000.

     $ node shopify_app.js -c etc/shopify_app_public.conf